 My Overall Assessment

-The Litmos LMS is a simple, cloud-based, mobile-friendly LMS meant for quick, self-service setup.
+The SAP Litmos LMS is a simple, cloud-based, mobile-friendly LMS meant for quick, self-service setup.
 It is an affordable way to address common learning management scenarios.
 This is a great option for small and medium-sized businesses or larger organizations with homogeneous user populations and straightforward learning management needs.
-With its productized third-party integrations, Litmos can be configured for each organization’s unique needs and extended with single sign-on (SSO), ecommerce, support desk, virtual classroom, cloud storage and social features.
+With its productized third-party integrations, SAP Litmos can be configured for each organization’s unique needs and extended with single sign-on (SSO), ecommerce, support desk, virtual classroom, cloud storage and social features.
 With 4 million active users, this LMS is mature, proven, secure and continuingly evolving to address market requirements.

 See the Video LMS Review